Welcome to Reception

 This is a very exciting year for your children as they make the transition from Nursery to Reception.
 We aim to make this transition as smooth as possible by providing a broad, balanced and exciting curriculum.
 In Reception the children will learn lots of new skills which they will achieve by learning through their play.
 The children can follow their own interests, and topics are often catered to what the children are interested in.
 Reception is a creative, fun and warm environment to explore and learn in.
 We focus on subjects such as Phonics, Literacy and Maths, as these are the fundamental areas of early learning.
 As well as learning new educational skills, we work on becoming members of a new school community, learn to form new friendships, be more independent, and to follow school rules and routines.

-Please do not hesitate to pop in, or pick up the phone if you have any concerns at all.
+Please do not hesitate to book an appointment if you have any concerns at all.
 We are committed to ensuring that every child has the very best, happiest and smoothest start to their school life.

 Miss Dixon & Mrs Hill